MoyeMotunrayo4/MoyeMotunrayo4/README.md

  #### 👩‍💻 About Me
  --------

    I’m a passionate and detail-oriented Junior Data Analyst with a foundation in data cleaning, visualization, and storytelling.
-I use tools like Microsoft Excel, Power BI, and SQL to extract insights from raw data and present them in clear, actionable ways that support business decision-making.
+I use tools like Microsoft Excel, Power BI, Phyton and SQL to extract insights from raw data and present them in clear, actionable ways that support business decision-making.

 I hold a degree in Business Education and My academic background and growing technical expertise allow me to bridge the gap between business needs and data solutions.
 I enjoy working on real-world data projects and have created dashboards and insights from topics ranging from student mental health to corporate revenue rankings.
 You’ll find some of these projects in my GitHub repositories, where I showcase my approach to problem-solving through data.